covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-20-White-Manual-Green-Manual.md

   <figcaption>Green Manual</figcaption>
 </figure>

 Wuhan doctors Liu Yue, Jing Kun, and Li Xia all told the reporter that they had never seen the Green Manual.
-What they all believe was that **the "Eligibility Criteria" of the White Manual was too "harsh"** and not conducive to early detection and diagnosis.
+What they all believe was that **the "Eligibility Criteria" of the White Manual was too "stringent"** and not conducive to early detection and diagnosis.

 The reporter noticed that the only difference between the White Manual and the Green Manual was the addition of "Eligibility Criteria".
 Regarding the version issue, the reporter inquired with the Wuhan Municipal Health Commission, but did not receive a response.